African People's Socialist Party

-The African People's Socialist Party (APSP) is a communist political party in the United States.
+The African People's Socialist Party (APSP) is a communist, African internationalist political party in the United States.
 APSP leads its sister organization, the Uhuru Movement (pronounced /ʊhʊrʊ/, Swahili for "freedom").
-Both APSP and Uhuru formed in 1972 from the merger of three prior Black Power organizations.
-APSP supports reparations for slavery in the United States, communism, and African internationalism.
+APSP formed in 1972 from the merger of three prior Black Power organizations.
+APSP supports reparations for slavery in the United States, communism, and African internationalism, which it says provides a historical materialist explanation for the social and economic conditions of African people worldwide.
+APSP organizes protests and runs candidates to shift the capitalist system.

 Notable APSP members include Omali Yeshitela, who has been APSP chairman since 1972.
 In 2024, four leading APSP members, including Yeshitela, were convicted of conspiring to act as unregistered foreign agents of the Russian government but were found not guilty of acting as agents of Russia.
 They cooperated with Alexander Ionov, head of the Anti-Globalization Movement of Russia.
 They were sentenced to probation and community service.

 Ideology

-The APSP is an African internationalist and communist organization."
+APSP supports "African Internationalism" and communism.
+APSP is strongly inspired by Marcus Garvey.
 APSP's stated goals are "to keep the Black Power Movement alive, defend the countless Africans locked up by the counterinsurgency, and develop relationships with Africa and Africans worldwide".

-According to its Constitution, the African People's Socialist Party is the "advanced detachment of the African working class and its general staff," pursuing the goal of "the liberation and unification of Africa and African people under the leadership of the African working class as a critical component of the struggle to overthrow imperialism."
+APSP's Constitution defines it as the "advanced detachment of the African working class and its general staff," pursuing the goal of "the liberation and unification of Africa and African people under the leadership of the African working class" and overthrowing imperialism.
+APSP's platform calls for the release of all African prisoners in US prisons ("concentration camps") and the withdrawal of police forces ("illegitimate standing army") from African American communities.

-The Uhuru Movement's political theory is African internationalism, which argues that capitalism was born parasitic through the attack on Africa and its people.
-African Internationalism holds that capitalism is imperialism developed to its highest stage, not the other way around, as theorized by Vladimir Lenin.

-This belief derives from Karl Marx's 1867 book Capital, in which Marx wrote of the condition essential to the emergence of capitalism which he called the "primitive accumulation" of capital.
-African Internationalism is not a static theory that only refers to past conditions, it refers also to the conditions that African people are faced with today.
-It refers to African people who live inside what it views as imperialist centers, such as the United States and Europe, as an "internal (or domestic) colony".
-Uhuru calls for the release of all African prisoners in US prisons (labelled "concentration camps") and the withdrawal of police forces (described as "illegitimate standing army") from African American communities.
+APSP's African internationalism argues that "capitalism is inherently parasitic", because capitalism could only develop through the enslavement of African people and colonization of Africa, which provided the primitive accumulation necessary to build European imperialism.
+African internationalists "deny that there has ever been anything progressive about capitalism", in rejection of Karl Marx's view, and argue that "Capitalism is imperialism developed to its highest stage, not the other way around," in rejection of Lenin's view.
+While often described as a Pan-Africanist party, APSP rejects traditional Pan-Africanism as a "petty bourgeois" ideology and lauds African internationalism as "21st century Garveyism", an ideology for the working class.